CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### DHCP Agent Information Option (Option 82)

 Cumulus Linux supports DHCP Agent Information Option 82, which allows a DHCP relay to insert circuit or relay specific information into a request that is being forwarded to a DHCP server.
-Two options are provided:
+The following options are provided:

 - *Circuit ID* includes information about the circuit on which the request comes in, such as the SVI or physical port.
 By default, this is the printable name of the interface on which the client request is received.
 - *Remote ID* includes information that identifies the relay agent, such as the MAC address.
 By default, this is the system MAC address of the device on which DHCP relay is running.

 {{%notice note%}}

-NCLU and CUE commands are not currently available for this feature.
+NCLU commands are not currently available for this feature.
 Use Linux commands.

 {{%/notice%}}